jerry73204/rust-type-vec/README.md

 /* let vec = vec.pop(); */
 ```

-### Zero-abstraction and efficient implementation
+### Zero-cost abstraction and efficient implementation

-The design promises zero-abstraction.
+The design promises zero-cost abstraction.
 Whenever the length is known in compile time,
 it picks the more efficient implementation.
 Let's see the element accessing using [get](Vect::get).
 If the index is static,
 The index is checked against the length in compile time, and returns the element directly